jholloc/eframe_app/presentation/presentation.md

 - No exceptions
 - No threads - this is work in progress
-- Issues processing very large file
+- Had issues processing very large file
-- Haven't tried Rust WASI yet
+- I've haven't tried Rust WASI yet so need to try this to see if more is currently possible

 ---